AusDTO/service-handbook/_alpha/4-finishing-alpha/4-1-defining-mvp.md

 Eric Reis [defines the MVP](http://www.startuplessonslearned.com/2009/08/minimum-viable-product-guide.html) as the version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.

-So far, the prototypes you've built in Alpha could be described as earliest _testable_ products, as they've been low-fidelity mockups focussed on quickly validate a hypothesis.
+So far, the prototypes you've built in Alpha could be described as earliest _testable_ products, as they've been low-fidelity mockups focussed on quickly validating a hypothesis.

 In Beta, you will create a minimum _usable_ product: the simplest working service that meets a real user need.